Discover Fribourg: 3-Day Itinerary

 Fribourg itinerary 3 days

-The city has a thriving arts scene, with events ranging from classical music concerts to modern theater productions.
+Fribourg has an active arts scene, with events ranging from classical music to modern stage performances.

 Where to Stay in Fribourg